Topological Hall Response from Canted Antiferromagnetic Order in $d$-Electron Kagome Systems

-As can be seen from Fig. 2(b), the coplanar non-collinear spin order splits the spin up bands and spin down bands from each other.
-This marks the distinction between coplanar non-collinear spin order in frustrated geometry like kagome lattice and collinear antiferromagnetic order in bipartite lattice; despite vanishing net magnetization in both cases, in the latter, there is no spin-splitting, i.e., the bands are two-fold spin degenerate.
-The coplanar non-collinear spin order lifts the Kramers degeneracy, even though the net magnetization is zero.
+Fig.~\ref{fig:BandStructure}(b) shows that, even in the coplanar case, non-collinear spin order separates up- and down-spin bands.
+This marks the distinction between a coplanar non-collinear spin order in a frustrated geometry, like in the present 2D kagome lattice, and a collinear antiferromagnetic order on bipartite lattices: both cases have vanishing net magnetization, but in the latter case the bands remain two-fold spin degenerate, while the former case lifts this Kramers degeneracy.

-Considering canted spin order gives rise to a very neat band structure with big trivial gap and significant non-trivial gaps $\delta E\sim 100$ to $150$meV for $M_s=1.0$eV at the same time, as illustrated in Fig. 2(c)\cite{NoteGaps}.
-The big trivial gap well separates the two spin sectors, enabling spin-polarized state, while the smaller non-trivial gap may give rise to topological insulating state like Chern insulator, when the Fermi level is placed there.
-The spin canting therefore induces what can be considered a non-relativistic spin splitting that does not distinguish between different $d$-orbitals, therefore preserving the orbital degeneracy and the simple profile of the band structure, at least in the isotropic limit.
-This renders canted spin order a very promising platform to realize fascinating topological phases of matter.
+Canting the spin ordering gives rise to a remarkably simple band structure whichwhich preserves the large trivial gap of the coplanar case separating the two spin sectors, while adding significant nontrivial gaps.
+In Fig.~\ref{fig:BandStructure}(c), for $M_s=1\,$eV, these nontrivial gaps are of magnitude $\Delta E\sim 100\ldots 150\,$meV within each spin sector\cite{NoteGaps}, while a large trivial gap separates the two spin sectors and allows for spin-polarized states.
+Placing the Fermi level in one of the smaller nontrivial gaps, by contrast, may result in topological states such as a Chern insulator.
+Spin canting therefore induces a spin splitting which neither depends on relativistic effects nor on the distinction between different $d$-orbitals, thus preserving the full orbital degeneracy and a simple band structure.
+This makes canted spin textures promising candidates in the quest for unexplored topological phases of matter.